Facilitation of contentious community conversations to reach consensus

 NWC_ELYRIA-SWANSEA-PARKS

-• Facilitate a collaborative design process to find common ground on a contentious new development
+• Facilitated a collaborative design process to find common ground

-• Achieve consensus on a concept plan that is compatible with the surrounding neighborhood
+• Achieved consensus on a concept plan that is compatible with the surrounding neighborhood

 Deliverables